Rónald González (Costa Rican footballer)

-Rónald Alfonso González Brenes (born 8 August 1970, in San Carlos) is a Costa Rican former professional footballer and current manager.
+Rónald Alfonso González Brenes (born 8 August 1970, in San Carlos) is a Costa Rican former professional footballer and manager.
+He was most recently the manager for Liga Nacional club Comunicaciones.

 Club career

 González made his professional debut for Saprissa on 14 July 1989 against Uruguay de Coronado but left them to move abroad and play for Dinamo Zagreb in Yugoslavia.
 He also had a short spell on loan at Vorwärts Steyr in Austria.
 He returned to play for Saprissa and won almost everything he could pursue, as the team's captain.
 During the late 1990s and early 2000s, he starred for the Comunicaciones of Guatemala where he was captain and champion of the Guatemalan tournament several times as well.
-In his playing days with Saprissa, he won five national championships and three CONCACAF Champions Cup, and was part of the team that played the 2005 FIFA Club World Championship Toyota Cup, where Saprissa finished third behind São Paulo and Liverpool.
+In his playing days with Saprissa, he won five national championships and three CONCACAF Champions Cup, and was part of the team that played in the 2005 FIFA Club World Championship, where Saprissa finished third behind São Paulo and Liverpool.

 He played a total of 318 games for Saprissa, scoring 26 goals.
 He retired in October 2006.